 Definition

-K-quants are a family of quantization formats in llama.cpp, the GGUF-based ecosystem, denoted by names such as Q4_K_M, Q5_K_S, and Q6_K.
-The "K" signals a super-block structure that allocates bits more cleverly than the older legacy formats.
-Rather than applying one flat bit-width to an entire tensor, K-quants group weights into super-blocks (typically 256 values) subdivided into smaller blocks, each carrying its own quantized scale and minimum.
-This hierarchical layout lets the format spend metadata and precision where it does the most good.
+K-quants are a family of quantization formats in the llama.cpp / GGUF ecosystem, denoted by names such as Q4_K_M, Q5_K_S, and Q6_K.
+The "K" signals a super-block structure that allocates bits more intelligently than the older legacy formats (Q4_0, Q5_1, and kin).
+Rather than applying one flat bit-width and one scale to a large stretch of weights, K-quants group weights into super-blocks — typically 256 values — subdivided into smaller blocks, each carrying its own quantized scale and minimum.
+This hierarchical layout spends metadata precision where it does the most good, which is why a K-quant at a given size almost always beats a legacy quant of the same size on quality.

 Why local operators care

-K-quants are the default choice for most people running models on the GGUF runtime, because they deliver close to full-precision quality at a fraction of the memory.
-For self-hosters balancing VRAM, RAM, and disk against output quality, picking the right K-quant level is often the single most consequential decision when setting up local inference.
+K-quants are the default choice for most people running models on the GGUF runtime — the format served by llama.cpp and by front-ends such as Ollama — because they deliver close to full-precision quality at a fraction of the memory.
+For a self-hoster balancing hardware budget against output quality, picking the K-quant level is often the single most consequential decision in a local deployment.
+Quality at low bit-widths is further improved when the quantizer is guided by an importance matrix, which measures which weights matter most on real text before deciding where to spend precision.
+K-quants live inside the GGUF container; the wider landscape of methods is surveyed under LLM quantization.

 In Simple Terms

-K-quants are a family of quantization formats in llama.cpp, the GGUF-based ecosystem, denoted by names such as Q4_K_M, Q5_K_S, and Q6_K.
-The “K” signals a…
+K-quants are a family of quantization formats in the llama.cpp / GGUF ecosystem, denoted by names such as Q4_K_M, Q5_K_S, and Q6_K.
+The “K” signals…